 Six of the largest automakers have warned suppliers to prepare for federal regulations requiring them to disclose whether they use "conflict minerals" in auto parts.

-The joint letter from the heads of purchasing from General Motors Co., Ford Motor Co.Asian Metal Copyright "But to put this burden on the industry to determine where raw materials come from down the supply chain is going to be very difficult.Asian Metal Copyright, Chrysler Group LLC, Toyota Motor Corp.Asian Metal Copyright "We recognize that it may be difficult for your company to identify the company or mine of origin for the minerals that you use," the automakers wrote.Asian Metal Copyright, Honda Motor Co.Asian Metal Copyright, Chrysler Group LLC, Toyota Motor Corp.Asian Metal Copyright and Nissan Motor Co.Asian Metal Copyright Congress maintains the minerals are helping to fund "extreme levels of violence.Asian Metal Copyright told suppliers that the rule will require them to disclose the use of minerals from the Democratic Republic of the Congo and neighboring countries.
+The joint letter from the heads of purchasing from General Motors Co., Ford Motor Co.Asian Metal Copyright "We recognize that it may be difficult for your company to identify the company or mine of origin for the minerals that you use," the automakers wrote.Asian Metal Copyright, Chrysler Group LLC, Toyota Motor Corp.Asian Metal Copyright" "We anticipate significant investments in new training processes for our suppliers and investment in additional staff to implement and monitor compliance," she said.Asian Metal Copyright, Honda Motor Co.Asian Metal Copyright Ford's manager for supply chain sustainability, Monique Oxender, told the Securities and Exchange Commission that automobiles have thousands of parts — "and most contain multiple materials.Asian Metal Copyright and Nissan Motor Co.Asian Metal Copyright "For this reason, we want to make you aware well in advance of the effective date of the requirements and reporting.Asian Metal Copyright told suppliers that the rule will require them to disclose the use of minerals from the Democratic Republic of the Congo and neighboring countries.

 The regulation reflects growing concern that minerals — gold, tin, tantalum, tungsten, coltan and niobium — are bankrolling wars in eastern Congo in sub-Saharan Africa.
 Congress maintains the minerals are helping to fund "extreme levels of violence."